-A musician with a big heart and a sweet tone, Sylvia is equally passionate about bringing music to life as a performer and nurturing creative expression and empowerment through teaching music.
-She uses a combination of Suzuki approaches, improvisation, Dalcroze Eurythmics, and Alexander Technique-inspired movement awareness to simultaneously develop fluent musicality, joy in making music, a solid instrumental technique, and musicianship (including reading and theory).
+A musician with a big heart and a sweet tone, Sylvia is equally passionate about bringing music to life as a performer and nurturing creative expression and empowerment in her music students.
+She uses a combination of Suzuki approaches, improvisation, Dalcroze-inspired eurythmics, and Alexander Technique-inspired movement awareness to simultaneously develop fluent musicality, joy in making music, a solid instrumental technique, and musicianship (including reading and theory).
 A former sufferer of tendonitis, she has a particular interest in addressing and preventing performance injuries, in both beginning and experienced players.